minhnh/hbrs_courses/assignment04/README.txt

 The executable will be created inside the bin folder.
 Stay in the build folder and run the program with the following command:

 	./bin/assignment04

+Check result.txt in the assignment04 folder for result